coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 the Ethereal Plane to the Material Plane.

 Ethereal creatures move in any direction (including up or down) at will.
-They do not need to walk on the ground, and material objects don't block them (though they can't see while their eyes are within solid material).
+They do not need to walk on the ground, and material objects don’t block them (though they can’t see while their eyes are within solid material).

 Ghosts have a power called manifestation that allows them to appear on the Material Plane as incorporeal creatures.
 Still, they are on the